menach123/dsc-mod-3-project-online-ds-ft-090919/README.md

 normal
 t 0.9866995811462402, p 0.9400492906570435
 ```
-The null hypothesis is that the tested distribution is normally distributed, and the alternative hypothesis is that the distribution is non-normal.
-A p values threshold is 0.05.

-Null hypothesis was not rejected.
-The p-values are above the threshold, so the distrbutions are normal.
+*Failed to reject the null hypothesis.* The p-values are above the threshold, so the distrbutions are normal.

 **Equal Variance Test**

+*Ho:* The two tested distribution have equal variance.
+*Ha* The two tested distribution do not have equal variance.
 ```
 p = 4.106068830965434e-07
 Therefore the data do not have equal variances
 False
 ```
-The sample distributions don't have equal variances.
+*The null hypothesis was rejected.* The sample distributions don't have equal variances.

 **Effect Size**
 ```